NordicPlayground/puck/_tutorials/location.md

 Write a message that's descriptive of what you've done.

 > ![](../images/mbed_commit.PNG)
+> Commit message box for entering your commit message

 Afterwards press the "Revisions" button next to the "Commit" button to see all your commits.
 If you are happy with what you've got, you can press the "Publish" button to publish your brand new puck program.

 > ![](../images/mbed_revisions.PNG)
+> Revisions view and publish button

 You will be prompted with a few choices.
 Choose the ones that make sense for you.
 One important thing is to note if you have a program or a library.